Hyvä Checkout Evaluation Result Types

 }

-The template passed via withRedirectTemplate(string $template) can contain any custom HTML and styling.
+The template you pass via withRedirectTemplate(string $template) can contain any custom HTML and styling.

 Success